austinjdean/test/README.md

 1. Bulk clone all repos for a GitHub user or org - also works for GH Enterprise instances.
 2. Concurrently pilfer any number of local repos.

+## Installation
+Gitterdun will work out of the box, but it is recommended to add a symlink to your `$PATH` so that you can run it from anywhere:

+    sudo ln -s /path/to/gitterdun.sh /usr/local/bin/gitterdun

 ## Usage
 You will need a Personal Access Token from GitHub to use Gitterdun.
 Go [here](https://github.com/settings/tokens) to get one.